alfredodeza/konira/docs/index.rst

 Are you sold yet?
 ---------------------

-Head over to :ref:`basic-structure` or :ref:`commandline` guides and see what other goodness this testing tool packs.
+Head over to :ref:`basic-structure` to get you started right away.
+The :ref:`commandline` guides you on terminal usage and :ref:`advanced-structure` will cover more complex usage.

 The name